 Unlike choosing some other enterprise systems, picking the right financial management system software doesn’t begin and end with simply matching a package’s features with the basic outline of the organization’s needs analysis.
-Because the financial accounting system runs vital business operations
+Because the financial accounting system runs vital business operations -- and switching platforms later on can be so disruptive -- enterprises need to find the right match from the start, in terms of both the software and the vendor supplying it.

 For these reasons, consultants say one-size-fits-all approaches don’t work when choosing financial management system software and long-term vendor partners.
 Instead, IT managers, CFOs, and others on the steering committee need to be guided by the unique needs of the organization.